 What is S/PDIF connect and Digital Audio Out

-These outputs have been developed jointly by Sony and Philips for use in televisions and other audio devices.
+These outputs were developed jointly by Sony and Philips for use in TVs and other audio devices.
 They are used to transmit audio, for example, from a television to an external active speaker.
 Initially, SPDIF supported audio transmission in stereo format, without compression.
 After further refinement, SPDIF supports the output of sound in 5.1, 7.1, and compressed formats.

-digital audio out – This output takes the form of the familiar plug since the days of analogue television, the correct name is RCA.
-The devices are interconnected by a coaxial cable, the sound is transmitted digitally using special protocols.
-The approximate maximum cable length between devices is about 10 meters.
-But it also depends on the quality of the materials used and the manufacture of the cable.
+Digital audio out -This output is in the form of the familiar plug since the days of analogue television, the correct name is RCA.
+The devices are connected to each other with a coaxial cable, the sound is transmitted digitally using special protocols.
+The approximate maximum cable length between the devices is 10 metres (32 feet).
+But the maximum cable length depends on the quality of the materials used and the manufacture of the cable.

-optical S/PDIF (Sony/Philips Digital Interface Format) – in this case, the sound is transmitted using a laser over an optical cable between the devices.
-The power of the transmitted optical signal is such that the maximum possible distance between devices is also about 10 metres.
+optical S/PDIF (Sony/Philips Digital Interface Format)– in this case, the sound is transmitted using a laser over an optical cable between the devices.
+The power of the transmitted optical signal is such that the maximum possible distance between the devices is also about 10 metres.
 There is a connector on the device, usually called TOSLINK.